-Bob Noakes Bob Noakes started working aboard the mv Mi Amigo as a transmitter engineer in June 1973, having previously worked for RTE, the Irish national broadcaster.
+Bob Noakes Bob Noakes started on the mv Mi Amigo as a transmitter engineer in June 1973, having previously worked for the BBC and RTÉ, the Irish state broadcaster.
 Bob presented his first programme on Radio Seagull on 28th July 1973 when the regular DJ, Norman Barrington, was taken ill.
 Bob was such a success that he broadcast regularly after that.
 At the end of July 1974, fed up with the lack of direction he perceived at Radio Caroline (as the station was now called), he moved to the rival Radio Northsea International.
 Bob stayed with RNI until the closedown in August and intended to join Mebo's planned Radio Nova International project in Italy.
-He worked on preparing the ship for her new rôle, but when the Dutch authorities intervened and put paid to the project, he joined Chris Cary's electronics company.
-He worked on the Voice of Peace off the coast of Israel for a while, before returning to live and work in Holland.
+He was involved with preparing the ship for her new role, but when the Dutch authorities intervened and put paid to the project, he joined Chris Cary's electronics company.
+He worked on the Voice of Peace off the coast of Israel for a short while, before returning to live and work in Holland.
 In 1984 he published an excellent book, Last of the Pirates, a ‘warts and all’ account of his time at sea.
-An updated edition was published in 2009.
-(Photo from ‘Happy Birthday Radio Caroline, 20 Years Old, Easter 1984’, published by Monitor Magazine.)
+An updated version was published in 2009 and another in 2019.
+Bob now lives in Belgium and can currently be heard at weekends on Radio Atlantis.
+Some photos he took on board the Caroline ship in 1973 can be found on Flickr.
+(This photo was kindly provided by Onno van Buuren.
+More of his pictures are here.)

 click to hear audio Bob Noakes in the early hours of 14th April 1974 on Radio Seagull, joined in the studio by generator engineer Mike Wall-Garland, also known as “Mike the Poet”.
-This is an edited version of a recording available to members from The Offshore Radio Archive (duration 4 minutes 12 seconds)
+This is an edited version of a recording made available by The Offshore Radio Archive (duration 4 minutes 12 seconds)

 click to hear audio Bob Noakes on Radio Northsea International, near the end of the station's life in August 1974.
 This is an edited version of a recording available from www.azanorak.com.
 Our thanks to Jim Nantz and Ray Robinson (duration 2 minutes 38 seconds)